 Control and MR-EHTs produced from rat hearts were cultured in the absence of magnetic afterload until a plateau in contractile force was reached [1-TXT].

 Figure 7A Authors: Please provide a separate version of figure 7A without the “A” label.
 If you have flattened this figure, please submit it in its original file format as unflattened, layered images so that different components can be emphasized in the video.
-TEXT: MR-EHT = magnetically responsive-engineered heart tissues
+TEXT: MR-EHT = magnetically responsive-engineered heart tissues Editors: All demanded separate figures have been uploaded, named “Figure 7A unlabeled” etc.

 On this day, MR-EHTs and control EHTs had similar mean forces [1].
 Over the next week, the afterload exerted on MR-EHTs was incrementally increased from 0.91 to 6.85 milliNewtons per millimeter, while afterload for control EHTs remained constant [3].